isel-31612/AlfasoftExercise/README.md

   * In case of a fail, the response **MUST** be a Bad Request (400)
 * Remove a user only if exists one with supplied name
   * In case of a fail, the response **MUST** be a Bad Request (400)
-* For testing purposes, there should be 3 views:
+* For testing purposes, there should be 3 views:**(See below)**
   * Add View with input for identification, name and password
   * Remove View with input for name
   * List View with iddentification, name and password fields

+## Missing Views

+Unfortunatly due to Same-origin policy I am unable to provide Views with requests to another webpages.
+Still thinking on that problem.

 ## Run Locally
 1. Download Zip file [HERE](https://github.com/isel-31612/AlfasoftExercise/archive/master.zip) OR clone from this repository